Titelski Breg

 Titelski Breg (Serbian Cyrillic: Тителски брег) or Titel Hill is a protected loess plateau in the Vojvodina province of northern Serbia.
-This elliptical geological formation measures about 18 kilometres long and 7.5 kilometres wide, with elevations ranging from 72.5 to 130 metres above sea level.
-Bounded by the river Tisza to the east and the settlements of Titel, Lok, Vilovo, Šajkaš, and Mošorin to the south, west, and north, the plateau features steep cliffs and gullies where native grassland vegetation has persisted.
-Designated as a Special Nature Reserve in 2009 and recognised as an internationally important landscape, the area is known for its exceptional botanical biodiversity with over 672 recorded plant taxa, valuable steppe habitats, Bronze Age archaeological sites, and growing importance as a sustainable tourism destination.
+The elliptical formation is approximately 18 kilometres long and 7.5 kilometres wide, with elevations ranging from 72.5 to 130 metres above sea level.
+It is bounded by the Tisza to the east and by the settlements of Titel, Lok, Vilovo, Šajkaš and Mošorin to the south, west and north.
+The plateau contains steep cliffs and gullies, as well as areas of grassland vegetation.

+Titelski Breg is designated as a Special Nature Reserve and is classified as an IUCN Category IV protected area.
+Botanical surveys have recorded 672 vascular plant taxa in the reserve.
+The plateau also contains archaeological remains, including the Bronze Age fortified settlement of Feudvar associated with the Vatin culture.

 Background

 Titelski Breg is a Special Nature Reserve in the Vojvodina Province of northern Serbia.
 It comprises an isolated ellipsoid loess hill—approximately 18 km long and 7.5 km wide—with elevations ranging from 72.5 to 130 m above sea level.
 Bounded to the east by the Tisa River and to the south, west and north by the settlements of Titel, Lok, Vilovo, Šajkaš and Mošorin, the plateau terminates in steep cliffs and gullies where open grassland vegetation has persisted.
 Decades of botanical, geological and geomorphological research since 1896 highlighted the site's uniqueness, leading to its legal protection in 2009 as a category I protected area of exceptional national importance under Serbian law and its recognition as an IUCN category V landscape.
 Active management—including periodic grazing, mowing and removal of invasive species—has been carried out to conserve its valuable steppe habitats and prevent ecological succession.

 The plateau was the site of Bronze Age settlements, in particular, the large fortified settlement of Feudvar belonging to the Vatin culture.